-Likewise, we think that there are a number of other topics that could be considered in the context of transactions under common control, like transfers of assets and transfers of associates.
+Likewise, we think that a number of other topics could be considered in the context of transactions under common control, like transfers of a bundle of assets and transfers of associates.

-In summary, we think that the scope of the project should be as broad as possible in order to initially discuss all relevant topics.
-Subsequently, specific topics could be addressed in different ways and projects or, if necessary, deliberately and justifiably excluded from further work (e.g., intra-group supply and service relationships).
+In summary, we think that the project's scope should be as broad as possible to initially discuss all relevant topics.
+Subsequently, specific topics could be addressed in different ways and projects or, if necessary, deliberately and justifiably excluded from further work (e.g., intragroup supply and service relationships).